Gman-Superfly/AKIRA/architecture_base/fft/FFT_INTERFERENCE_SUPERPOSITION.md

 ---

 *This document explains how multiple signals combine in the frequency domain and how interference patterns emerge and encode spatial information.
-Understanding interference is crucial for interpreting FFT results in scenes with multiple objects.*
+Understanding interference is important for interpreting FFT results in scenes with multiple objects.*